Merzasphor/MWSE/docs/source/apis/tes3.md

 Plays a sound on a given reference.
 Provides control over volume (including volume channel), pitch, and loop control.

-	Note: sounds in MP3 format can only be played if they are inside \Vo\ folder.
-The format is: 64 Kbps CBR, 44100 kHz, 16-bit mono
+**Note**: MP3 sound files can only be played if they are inside \\Vo\\ folder.
+The files must conform to the MPEG Layer-3, 64 Kbps 44100 kHz, 16-bit mono specification.

 ```lua
 local executed = tes3.playSound({ sound = ..., reference = ..., loop = ..., mixChannel = ..., volume = ..., pitch = ..., soundPath = ... })